mariamfmr/linear-programming-profits/README.md

 # Max Profit Linear Programming with PuLP

 This repository contains a Python implementation of a linear programming model to optimize the production and packaging of toys, along with a version (`max-profit-chrono.py`) that measures the execution time for each input.
 The problem given aims to maximize the profit obtained by producing toys and special packages, restrained by constraints on production capacities and maximum number of toys that can be produced per day.
-Our solution employs the PuLP library, a Python linear programming API, to calculate the maximum achievable profit.
 Initially, the toys, their profits, and production capacities are organized into a dictionary, representing potential production configurations.
 Following this organization, linear programming is applied to explore all possible combinations of toy production and packaging, thus obtaining the maximum values of subproblems until reaching a global solution.
+Our solution employs the PuLP library, a Python linear programming API, to calculate the maximum achievable profit, and the GNU Linear Programming Kit (GLPK), a software package intended for solving large-scale linear programming problems.
-More information on PuLP can be found here (https://pypi.org/project/PuLP/).
+More information on PuLP and GLPK can be found here (https://pypi.org/project/PuLP/) and here (https://www.gnu.org/software/glpk/).

 ## Getting Started